 - Let's Get Dangerous: After getting unceremoniously tossed out of the ring by the hulking Thunderlips, Rocky immediately bolts to his corner and has his boxing gloves cut off in order to even the odds against his much larger opponent.
 Once Thunderlips makes his way back to the ring, a bare-knuckled Rocky fares much better against him.

-- Our Founder: Philadelphia unveiled a Rocky statue on the museum steps, which was seen in III.
+- Our Founder: Philadelphia unveiled a Rocky statue on the museum steps.
 Paulie later comments on the statue being taken down, which also happened in real life (it was moved to the base of the steps).

 - Oh Crap!: Rocky gets a pair of them, one comedic and the other both tragic and plot relevant...